lundegaard/react-union.org/content/docs/scripts/introduction.md

 order: 2
 ---

-Extendable and configurable set of scripts for building and running your React applications that is designed for verios Content Management Systems or Java Portals.
+Extendable and configurable set of scripts for building and running your React applications that is designed for various Content Management Systems or Java Portals.

 ## Main features